Bilevel Imaging Learning Problems as Mathematical Programs with Complementarity Constraints: Reformulation and Theory: Stationarity Conditions

-The strong stationarity system is the sharpest to characterize minima of MPCC problems.
+The strong stationarity system is the sharpest possible set of relations that characterize minima of MPCC problems.
 In the case of an empty biactive set, all stationarity concepts presented previously coincide.
-For this type of stationary points also second-order optimality conditions can be obtained.